mdelobelle/obsidian-ical/README.md

 ## ICal Plugin

-ICal adds the event of your calendar on MacOS to your daily note on demand
+ICal adds the event of your calendar (ics files) to your daily note on demand

 You can
 - Define the folder where your calendar events are stored